Ingyro/the-arcane-scholar-s-legacy/Chapter1.md

 ## The Threshold

-You, a young human, stand before a **momentous threshold**.
+You, a young **Ensian**, stand before a **momentous threshold**.
 The air around you thrums with a new, potent energy, unlike anything you've felt before.
 For generations, your family has been the keeper of a hidden **Sanctum**, a place veiled from the outside world, a nexus of ancient power.
 Today, on your fifteenth birthday, the Sanctum has finally awakened to you, its true inheritor.
 The air shimmers, revealing **two distinct pathways** within its hallowed chambers, each glowing with a different hue, each beckoning with a silent promise.

 A spectral whisper, ancient and resonant, echoes in your mind, presenting the fundamental choice that will shape your journey...